Branched flow of intense laser light in plasma with uneven density distribution: Abstract

 \section{Abstract}

 Branched flow is an interesting phenomenon that can occur in diverse systems.
-It is usually considered a linear phenomenon in that the flow does not alter the medium properties.
-Branched flow of laser light has recently been discovered.
-This provides an opportunity for investigating whether nonlinear branched flow can also occur.
-Here we found by two-dimensional particle-in-cell simulations that intense laser light propagating in a porous medium can indeed form light branches.
-In particular, dynamic ionization induced by the laser can enhance the density variations along the laser path and thus the light branching.
-However, too-intense lasers can suppress branching by smoothing the electron density.
-The branching properties and the location of the first branching point agrees well with an analysis based on a Schr\"odinger-like equation for the laser electric field.
-Branched flow of intense light in plasma opens up a new realm of intense laser-matter interaction, which would arouse broad interest in many research areas.
+It is usually linear in the sense that the flow does not alter the medium properties.
+Branched flow of light on thin films was recently discovered.
+A question of interest is thus if nonlinear branched flow of light can also occur.
+Here we found using particle-in-cell simulations that with intense laser propagating in plasma with randomly uneven density distribution, photoionization by the laser can locally enhance the density variations along the laser paths and thus the branching of the laser.
+However, too-intense lasers can smooth the uneven electron density and suppress branching.
+The observed branching properties agree well with an analysis based on a Helmholtz equation for the laser electric field.
+Branched flow of intense laser in uneven plasma potentially opens up a new realm of intense laser-matter interaction.

 {}